 Written By: Swetha Pujari

-This is a simple guide to set-up JMeter Grafana Dashboard using InfluxDB which describes step-by-step set-up process.
+This is a simple guide to set up JMeter Grafana Dashboard using InfluxDB which describes the step-by-step setup process.

 Wouldn’t it be great to have this information handy at any point of time during the test, to dynamically view test results such as slower transactions and detailed error information amongst API calls/requests in real-time?